 The sidewalks around your building may belong to New York City.
 But the responsibility for maintenance and sidewalk liability belong to you.
 In fact, underwriters report that sidewalk-related injuries are the leading liability claim against New York City landlords.

 We’ve written before about snow removal, slips/trips/falls and other sidewalk violations.
-A recent white paper on sidewalk maintenance highlights the hefty penalties and significant responsibilities that come with being a landlord, property manager or owner.
+This article highlights the sidewalk maintenance responsibilities that come with being a landlord, property manager or owner.

 Is Your Building Included in Sidewalk Liability Law?